LostNintendoHistory/lostnintendohistory.github.io/README.md

 ## Welcome to our page

-Here you will find a list of projects, repositories and tutorials regarding all of our work.
+We are the Lost Nintendo History team.
+A group of skilled hackers and Nintendo enthusiasts.
+Here you will find our projects, repositories and tutorials regarding all of our work.

 ## Our Projects